 While MDF cabinet boxes are not common practice, MDF cabinet doors are extremely popular and make for a great selection in any kitchen.

 MDF Cabinet Finishes

 MDF’s smooth surface is perfect for a clean, painted finish.
 In fact, if you are interested in painted cabinetry, it is hard to find a better alternative than using MDF for your door fronts.

 MDF does not expand and contract to temperature changes as drastically as natural wood does, meaning MDF is not as likely to cause visual cracks and joint separations once painted.

 With that being said, keep in mind that MDF is susceptible to water.
-It is vital that you properly treat and seal MDF, especially all cut edges, before applying any primer and paint.
+It is important that you properly treat and seal MDF, especially all cut edges.

 Otherwise, an MDF door exposed to a pronounced amount of water could become soggy and disintegrate.

 Like the idea of painted MDF cabinets?
 Check out our article on the top kitchen cabinet colour trends for 2022!

 Thermofoil (thermo) is a PVC vinyl material that is applied to MDF doors through heat and vacuum pressure, fusing the two together.
 The thermofoil process produces a seamless surface, typically in a solid colour, but sometimes also a faux wood grain pattern.